EMPATHY WITH PLANTS

 Sensitivity to Taste and Light

-Seeing light with the eyes closed is another thing which is easy to do once you start doing it, (which for me means that it's natural) and this leads to a feeling that you have light passing through your skin all over your body which i imagine plants experience (leaves are translucent etc.).
+Seeing light with the eyes closed is something which is easy to do once you start doing it, (which for me means that it's natural) and this leads to a feeling that you have light passing through your skin all over your body which i imagine plants experience (leaves are translucent etc.).

 Usually people see stars or squiggly lines or kaleidoscope images or etc. when they close their eyes, and this is as a result of focusing.
 By panoraming with the eyes closed, paying attention especially to the sidewards peripheries, you see light all around.